MACHINE LEARNING or STATISTICAL LEARNING

 USEFUL TEXTS FOR MACHINE LEARNING (NOT ECONOMICS)

-For statistical learning the main text used in 240F is an
+For statistical learning a leading text is the undergraduate

-Supplementary material on statistical learning came from the
+Supplementary material on statistical learning is in the

 Ph.D. level book